GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Epoch metrics
 =============

-It's also possible to used epoch metrics such as F1-score.
-You could also define your own epoch metric using the ``EpochMetric`` interface.
+It's also possible to used epoch metrics such as :class:`~poutyne.framework.metrics.epoch_metrics.fscore.FBeta`.
+You could also define your own epoch metric using the :class:`~poutyne.framework.metrics.epoch_metrics.base.EpochMetric` interface.

-Furthermore, you could also use the ``SKLearnMetrics`` wrapper to wrap a scikit-learn metric as an epoch metric.
+Furthermore, you could also use the :class:`~poutyne.framework.metrics.epoch_metrics.sklearn_metrics.SKLearnMetrics` wrapper to wrap a scikit-learn metric as an epoch metric.

 .. code-block:: python